AntMarras/mcpmocker/README.md

 ## License

-MIT - Use this as inspiration for your own MCP servers.
+MIT - Use this as inspiration for your own MCP servers 🙂